Eurostar: Accidents and incidents

-2000
+June 2000 derailment

 On 5 June 2000, a Eurostar train travelling from Paris to London derailed on the LGV Nord high-speed line while travelling at 290 km/h.
 Fourteen people were treated for light injuries or shock, with no fatalities or major injuries.
-The articulated nature of the trainset was credited with maintaining stability during the incident and all of the train stayed upright.
+The articulated nature of the train set was credited with maintaining stability during the incident and all of the train stayed upright.
 The incident was caused by a traction link on the second bogie of the front power car coming loose, leading to components of the transmission system on that bogie impacting the track.

-2009
+December 2009 snowfall breakdowns

 During the December 2009 European snowfall, five Eurostar trains broke down inside the Channel Tunnel, after leaving France, and one in Kent on 18 December.
-Although the trains had been winterised, the systems had not coped with the conditions.
-Over 2,000 passengers were stuck inside failed trains inside the tunnel, and over 75,000 had their services disrupted.
-All Eurostar services were cancelled from Saturday 19 December to Monday 21 December 2009.
-An independent review, published on 12 February 2010, was critical of the contingency plans in place for assisting passengers stranded by the delays, calling them "insufficient".
+Although the trains had been winterised, the systems did not cope with the conditions.
+Over 2,000 passengers were stuck inside trains inside the tunnel, and over 75,000 had their services disrupted.
+All Eurostar services were cancelled over 19–21 December 2009.
+An independent review, published on 12 February 2010, was critical of the contingency plans in place for assisting passengers stranded by the delays, calling them "insufficient."

-Future developments

-Eurostar expansion

-Eurostar and Thalys merged in 2023, with the intention to double combined passenger numbers from 14.8 million to 30 million.

-In an interview with Eurostar's former Chief Executive Nicolas Petrovic in the Financial Times in May 2012, an intention for cross-Channel Eurostar to serve ten new destinations was expressed, including Amsterdam, Frankfurt, Cologne, Lyon, Marseille and Geneva, along with a likely second hub to be created in Brussels.
-London-Amsterdam services launched in 2018.

-In 2025, Eurostar announced that the purchase of 50 new trains would also allow for the creation of new routes by the early 2030s, including direct services from London to Frankfurt, from London to Geneva, and from Amsterdam/Brussels to Geneva.

-In March 2016, in an interview with Bloomberg, Eurostar's Chief Executive expressed interest in operating a direct train service between London and Bordeaux.
-Journey time was said to be around 4.5 hours using the new LGV Sud Europe Atlantique.

-Operational difficulties with UK–Schengen trains

-"We know we can go to most places in France physically, because our trains are compatible with French infrastructure, but then you've got to look at impact on fleet utilisation, you've got to have a station that's got the spare capacity to have a train stood for a number of hours, for all the security, screening, passport control passes.
-So it's not possible to go just anywhere.
-And you've got to be able to get the control authorities to agree that there's a big enough market for it to be worthwhile for them to set up there."

-— Richard Brown, former Chief Executive of Eurostar.